CSE312: Web Applications

 You can earn application objectives to improve your grade in this course.
 You will have the following opportunities to complete application objectives.

-• Each of the 5 homework assignments contain an application objective.
-If you complete the application objective before the expected deadline of that homework, will earn 1 Application Objective
+• Each of the 4 homework assignments contain 3 application objective.
+For each of these objectives you complete before the final deadline of that homework, will earn 1 Application Objective

 • Lecture Questions x2